distro-core-curated-mirrors/klish/docs/klish3.en.md

 ### HOTKEY

-To make it easier to work in the command line interface, for commonly used hotkeys can be set for commands.
-A hot key is defined with using the `HOTKEY' tag.
+To make it easier to work in the command line interface, the hotkeys can be set for commonly used commands.
+A hotkey is defined with using the `HOTKEY` tag.

-Hotkeys require support in the client program to work, which is connects to the klishd server.
-The klish client has this support.
+Hotkeys require support in the client program to work.
+The klish client has such support.

 The `HOTKEY` tag cannot have nested tags.
 Any additional data within the tag are not provided.